wp-plugins/music-store/readme.txt

 To protect the resources of web server, the music store does not generates the audio files for demo, each time a song is played, the music store uses the files created previously, that are stored in the "ms-temp" directory.
 So, after modify the percentage of audio file for demo, you should delete the files located in the "/wp-content/plugins/music-store/ms-temp" directory.

+**Note:** If you are using the Pro version of the plugin, greater than or equal to 5.0.2, it is not required delete the files in the "ms-temp" directory, the files are deleted dynamically by the plugin, when the percentage of the audio file for demo is modified.

 = Q: How I can sell only collections, and not individual songs? =

 A: To sell only collections, and not individual songs, you only should uncheck the checkbox: "Sell as a single", from the songs.